SidonTheTroll/Erstes-Jahr/IP/6-list-manipulation.md

 But for this case, the replaced variable gets deleted.
 This is the problem of python

-- Storage also becomes difficult of huge number of variables.
+- Storage also becomes difficult with huge number of variables.

 List solves that problem